 Check app permissions

 What are app permissions anyway?
-They’re those pop-ups that you quickly tap “okay” to when you’re trying to download a new app.
+They’re those pop-ups that you quickly tap “okay” to when trying to download a new app.
 They might not seem very important, but they determine exactly what your new app has access to on your phone.
 So, it’s a good idea to pay attention to what you’re allowing.

 If you want to check which permissions you’ve already agreed to, you can find them in your phone settings.
 You can change them there too, if you need to.